 Yellow pages stands for a print directory of telephone numbers and advertisements for companies and organizations in a specific area.
 The information is grouped based on the type of business and services.

-When the internet began to take over all markets, most yellow pages publishers attempted to create online versions of their print directories.
+When the internet began to take over all markets, most publishers attempted to create online versions of their print directories.
 These online versions are referred to as Internet Yellow Pages (IYP).
-The advantage of internet yellow pages compared to printed yellow pages is that the first one can be updated in real-time, so you get the latest and relevant information.
+Compared to printed, these online versions can be updated in real-time, so you get the latest and relevant information.